Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 ----

-# Part B - Take-Home Lab [50% marks]
+# Part B - Take-Home Lab [60% marks]
+This section contains 4 tasks and some reflection questions.
+Each task carries 1.0 marks.
 Complete the following tasks independently after the scheduled lab using VS Code.

+Before You Begin:
+- Open your local Git repository **`SRT111F2026`** on your computer.
+- Create a new folder named **`Lab01`** inside the repository.
+- Open the **`Lab01`** folder in VS Code.
+- Create all Python files for this lab (`task5.py`, `task6.py`, `task7.py`, and `task8.py`) inside the **`Lab01`** folder.
-For each task:
+- For each task:
-- take screenshots showing both your code and program output.
+   - Run the script using the VS Code terminal
+   - Take a screenshot that clearly shows:
+      - Your code in the editor.
+      - The terminal output, including your username visible in the terminal.
-- Insert the screenshots into your submission document under the appropriate task heading
+   - Insert the screenshots into a Word document under the heading.
+You will export this word document to PDF and submit it on Blackboard.

-Failure to include your username in the terminal screenshot may result in a grade of zero for that task.
-Once you complete all the tasks, push your work to GitHub.

 ## Task 5 — Strings Formatting
 **Objective:** Practice working with strings, string methods, and formatted output in Python